Gametoast/Documentation/StarWarsBattlefrontII/documentation/art_guide.md

  Vehicles - 1500 - 2000 polys
  Characters - 1500 - 2000 polys

 Every object can be exported by itself, but if you want to see it from a distance you will need a low resolution version of the mesh for LOD purposes.
 Those should be approximately 1/3rd of the original model&#39;s poly count, and a child of the model&#39;s root node.
-You must declare it a LOD mesh by appending &quot;\_lowrez&quot; to its object name.
+You must declare it a LOD mesh by appending "\_lowrez" to its object name.

 Every model also requires collision objects and shadowvolumes to be inserted into the hierarchy.
 See appendices b and c.